-The County was encouraged to see the MDOT SHA announcement regarding the American Legion Bridge plus I-270 environmental review of Phase I North and the associated public outreach meetings.
-The County supports a corridor plan that includes median widening and multiple rapid transit components.
-We appreciate the consensus around the need to further focus on improvements for the northern segment of I-270 and look forward to engaging in the I-270 North Study in 2024.
-The County does not support a reversible lane alternative, as it fails to provide the necessary capacity in the northbound direction restricting growth potential in our County, unless the necessary multimodal alternatives alleviating the morning northbound capacity issues are incorporated into the project.
-This project is a once in a generation opportunity to enhance connectivity between the County and the Washington, D.C. metropolitan area to a level not yet achieved.
-We ask that you move expeditiously to advance the funding for specific local transit projects and the expected local transit benefits.
+The County supports a 270-Corridor plan that includes median widening and multiple rapid transit components.
+We appreciate the consensus around the need to further focus on improvements for the northern segment of I-270 and look forward to further engaging in the I-270 North Study.
+The County does not support a reversible lane alternative, as it fails to provide the necessary capacity in the northbound direction, restricting growth potential in our County, unless the necessary multimodal alternatives alleviating the morning northbound capacity issues are incorporated into the project.
+This project is a once-in-a-generation opportunity to enhance connectivity between the County and the